DAWN MANDT

 The organization was established to help address affordable housing needs in the region.
 After a period of inactivity, Red River CHDO is ramping up operations to help spark new housing development in the region.
 She joined the RRRC with 28 years of experience in the affordable housing industry resulting in more than 1,000 housing units across North Dakota .

 Lisa holds bachelor’s degrees in environmental science and architecture from North Dakota State University.
-She is certified as a Housing Development Financial Professional, and a Housing Credit Certified Professional.
-She also also earned a non-profit management certificate from Minnesota State University Moorhead.
+She is certified as a Housing Development Financial Professional, and a Housing Credit Certified Professional through Grow America (formerly National Development Council).
+She also earned a non-profit management certificate from Minnesota State University Moorhead.

 Lisa works remotely from Hillsboro, ND.